dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

   end
 end
 ```
-With all these jumps around we have welcomed a behavior defined by the TDD community calls this separation of cause and effect a mystery guest [link](https://thoughtbot.com/blog/mystery-guest), now let's see how would be with a smart usage of `helpmer methods`
+With all these jumps around we have welcomed a behavior defined by the TDD community calls this separation of cause and effect a mystery guest [link](https://thoughtbot.com/blog/mystery-guest), now let's see how would be with a smart usage of `helper methods`

 ```ruby
 RSpec.describe BerlinTransitTicket do